RubyHabits/Slides/README.md

 # Slides
 Hi everyone!
 We'll be adding the slides presented during our sessions at Ruby Habits here.
-Please let us know what you think, where we can improvie and what you'd like to see next time!
+Please let us know what you think, where we can improve and what you'd like to see next time!

 ___